fossum/ark-survival-ascended-linux-container-image/README.md

 Save the cronjob and test it by rebooting your system.
 You can test whether it has worked by following the `curl` steps from above again.

+## Contributions

+If you are interested in contributing to this repository, please refer to the [CONTRIBUTING.md](./contributing.md) file.
+This will also go over how to build and debug the image.

 ## Found an Issue or Bug?

 Create a ticket on GitHub, I will do my best to fix it.
 Feel free to open a pull request as well.